This week (6-11 September) we are excited to announce the shortlists for our Libraries Connected Awards 2021.

-We’re launching the inaugural Libraries Connected Awards 2021 to celebrate the achievements of people working in libraries, acknowledging excellence and showcasing good practice.
-The awards are open to all except heads of service.
+We launched the inaugural Libraries Connected Awards to celebrate the achievements of people working in libraries, acknowledging excellence and showcasing good practice.

-We are looking for individuals or teams working in public libraries who have had a positive impact on the library service, library users or the local community.
+We looked for individuals or teams working in public libraries who have had a positive impact on the library service, library users or the local community.
 This could by introducing an innovative new idea or by going the extra to mile to provide an outstanding service.
+We have received so many incredible entries over the past few weeks and can now reveal the shortlists for Health and Wellbeing, Reading, Culture and Creativity, Information and Digital, Children's Promise and Vision and Print Impaired People's Promise.

-The awards are linked to the Universal Library Offers and Promises and will be judged by those leading these areas of work nationally.
-Awards will be made in six categories:
+The awards are linked to the Universal Library Offers and Promises and were judged by those leading these areas of work nationally, our trustees and leading national figures, as follows:

 - Culture and Creativity